Cosmin96/AccountSystem/README.md

 * **200 OK** - returns when a request was successful
 * **400 Bad Request** - returns when the request cannot be processed correctly (e.g. when a provided ID doesn't exist in the database)
 * **403 Forbidden** - returns when a main rule regarding transactions is broken (e.g. amount is negative)
+* **404 Not Found** - returns when an entry in the database cannot be found for a given id (e.g. user does not exist for given user id)
 * **500 Internal Server Error** - this is usually returned when the server cannot start or querries fail to execute

 Examples of request body objects